AnaG0307/MindFlow/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+#### How to run Mindflow app

 The project has two folders: client and server.
 To see the full functionality of the web application on your local host, run the client directory in one terminal and the server directory in another terminal simultaneously.

+Client folder

+1. Go to client directory
+2. In the terminal, run 'npm install' to install all the node packages
+3. In the same terminal, run 'npm run start'.
+The React app will open on the local host 3000

+Server folder

+4. Go to server directory
+5. Open another terminal
+6. Run 'npm install' to istall node packages for server folder
+7. Run 'node index' or 'nodemon index'
-The server directory runs on the PORT 4000.
-To run the server, type node index or nodemon index in the terminal.
+8. The server directory runs on the PORT 4000

-#### Available Scripts

-In the project directory, you can run:
+You can also run:

-#### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 #### `npm test`